-Competitors may ride as passengers at any time during the event without penalty, except during their work assignment.
+Competitors may ride as passengers at any time during the event without penalty, except during their work assignment or as noted elsewhere in this document.
 Novice competitors may not give rides until they have attended a minimum of 5 events, except that instructors may ride with novices at any time.